Darcey Bussell: Honours and tributes

 In 1994, a full-length portrait of her was unveiled by the artist Allen Jones RA, commissioned by The National Portrait Gallery, London.

 Bussell was appointed Officer of the Order of the British Empire (OBE) in the 1995 New Year Honours for services to ballet, Commander of the Order of the British Empire (CBE) in the 2006 Birthday Honours, and Dame Commander of the Order of the British Empire (DBE) in the 2018 New Year Honours for services to dance.

 In 2006, at the Chelsea Flower Show, David Austin Roses launched a new crimson rose called 'Darcey Bussell'.

-In 2019, Megabus named one of their new fleet of coaches 'Darcey Bussell'.
+In 2019, Megabus named one of its new fleet of coaches 'Darcey Bussell'.

 Bussell is the "godmother" of MS Azura, a 115,000 ton cruise liner of the P&O Cruises fleet.
 When the ship was officially launched in April 2010, Bussell performed the traditional ceremony of breaking a bottle of champagne to name the ship.
 She also staged a dance performance with students from the Royal Ballet School.

 In 2025, Bussell appeared on a British postage stamp issued as part of a special set by Royal Mail, which commemorated the series The Vicar of Dibley, Bussell having appeared as herself in an episode of the sitcom in 1998.